pingcap/community/commit-message-pr-style.md

 **Pull Request title format:** `<subsystem>: <what changed>`

 The format of a good Pull Request title is the same as [the subject line of a good commit message](#format-of-a-good-commit-message).
-For example: "sql: add constraints".
+Do not add a period at the end of a Pull Request title.
+A correct example: "sql: add constraints"

 - If all major changes are involved in the first commit message, you can use the first commit message as the PR title.
 - If several commits are included in one PR and the first commit message cannot cover all changes, then write a new PR title that can cover all major changes involved in this PR.